nurre/QTLaaS/README.md

 1. Make sure of the following:
     * You have OpenStack installed on your local machine or that you are already inside a Virtual Machine inside OpenStack.
 And that you have access to the Infrastructure.
     * Your credentials for OpenStack's Cloud Project are available for authentication in your local machine with the name `SNIC.sh`.
+    Which later you should have it copied into the Master node you can successfully ssh into the master node.
+You can copy it by running: `scp -i group12.pem SNIC.sh ubuntu@130.238.29.82:/home/ubuntu/`
     * Openstack's Cloud Project has a keypair with the name `goup12`.
 You can check using CLI command: `openstack keypair list`.
-Which later you should have it copied into the Master node you can successfully ssh into the master node.
-YYou can copy it by running: `scp -i group12.pem SNIC.sh ubuntu@130.238.29.82:/home/ubuntu/`
     If you can't locate it, then you can simply create a new keypair using the CLI command `openstack keypair create group12`.
     Which later you should have it copied into the Master node you can successfully ssh into the master node.
 You can copy it by running: `scp -i group12.pem group12.pem ubuntu@130.238.29.82:/home/ubuntu`
 2. Clone this repo on your machine using: